 Note that the last two paragraphs of Article 15(5) refer to the suspension of payments and not to the suspension of the time-limit for a specific payment.
+The suspension of the time-limit for payments notably might be needed where it was decided to request e-copies of relevant supporting documents in line with the instructions on sample checks under grants (see annex I20i).

-without prior notice, prior to, or instead of, terminating this contract as provided for in Article 12.
+without prior notice, prior to, or instead of,

+terminating this contract as provided for in

+Article 12.